Bejibun-Framework/bejibun/README.md

-  make:controller <file>       Create a new controller file make:middleware <file>       Create a new middleware file make:migration <file>        Create a new migration file make:seeder <file>           Create a new seeder file migrate:fresh [options]      Rollback all migrations and re-run migrations migrate:latest               Run latest migration migrate:rollback [options]   Rollback the latest migrations
+  make:controller <file>       Create a new controller file make:middleware <file>       Create a new middleware file make:migration <file>        Create a new migration file make:model <file>            Create a new model file make:seeder <file>           Create a new seeder file make:validator <file>        Create a new validator file migrate:fresh [options]      Rollback all migrations and re-run migrations migrate:latest               Run latest migration migrate:rollback [options]   Rollback the latest migrations